-The Family Allowances Act received its final parliamentary approval in June 1945 during the period of Caretaker Government, having been introduced by the Coalition Government, with Clement Attlee as one of its sponsors, three months earlier.
-The Government, as we have seen, had always been more inclined to adopt a broader, more simplified scheme of family allowances than the one proposed by Beveridge and this was reflected in the White Paper on Social Insurance published in September 1944, which provided the template for the subsequent legislation.
-Despite these modifications, of Beveridge’s scheme however, Labour offered only token opposition.
-There had in fact been an earlier White Paper in May 1942 i.e. before the completion of the Beveridge Report, setting out the costings of various levels of child allowance, but it had been shelved so as not to pre-empt whatever Beveridge might have to say on the subject.
+The Family Allowances Act received its final parliamentary approval in June 1945, during the period of the Caretaker Government; it had been introduced by the Coalition Government, with Clement Attlee as one of its sponsors, three months earlier.
+The Government, as we have seen, had always been more inclined to adopt a broader, more simplified scheme of family allowances than the one proposed by Beveridge, and this was reflected in the White Paper on Social Insurance published in September 1944, and which provided the template for the subsequent legislation.
+Despite these modifications of Beveridge’s scheme, however, Labour offered only token opposition.
+There had, in fact, been an earlier White Paper in May 1942—that is, before the completion of the Beveridge Report.
+It set out the costings of various levels of child allowance, but it had been shelved so as not to pre-empt whatever Beveridge might have to say on the subject.

-Child allowances had of course been paid since they were introduced in Lloyd George’s People’s Budget of 1909, when they had taken the form of an income tax allowance of £10 per child for taxpayers earning less than £500 per annum.
-The chief advocate of an allowance in the form adopted in 1945 was Eleanor Rathbone who had campaigned for a new scheme since 1918, her case being highlighted in her 1924 book The Disinherited Family.
-She was insistent that an allowance be paid to mothers rather than fathers.
-When, however, legislation was finally forthcoming in 1945, it still initially provided for the suggested allowance to be paid to fathers.
-This produced what has been described as a ‘cross-party rebellion’, led by the likes of Nancy Astor, Edith Summerskill, and of course Eleanor Rathbone herself, (in the year before she died and before the first payments were made) and the Bill had to be amended after a free vote had demonstrated the strength of feeling on the matter.
-Interestingly, Beveridge, by this time an MP himself, spoke in the Second Reading debate in the House of Commons in somewhat acerbic terms.
-‘In coming to their regrettable decision to make payment to the father,’ he said, ‘I think the Government made a mistake in chronology.
-They did not realise it was 1945: they thought we were back in the year 1879 – the year in which I was born - and in which before the Married Women’s Property Act all money belonged to the husband’.
+Child allowances had, of course, been paid since they were introduced in Lloyd George’s People’s Budget of 1909.
+There, they took the form of an income tax allowance of £10 per child for taxpayers earning less than £500 per annum.
+Eleanor Rathbone was the chief advocate of an allowance in the form adopted in 1945.
+Rathbone had campaigned for a new scheme since 1918, and had highlighted her case in her 1924 book, The Disinherited Family.
+Rathbone insisted that an allowance be paid to mothers, rather than to fathers.
+When legislation was finally forthcoming in 1945, however, it still envisaged that the allowance would be paid to fathers.
+This situation produced what has been described as a “cross-party rebellion”, led by the likes of Nancy Astor, Edith Summerskill, and Rathbone herself.
+It proved necessary to amend the Bill after a free vote had demonstrated the strength of feeling on the matter.
+Interestingly, Beveridge, by this time an MP himself, spoke in the Second Reading debate in the House of Commons in somewhat acerbic terms:

+In coming to their regrettable decision to make payment to the father, I think the Government made a mistake in chronology.
+They did not realise this was 1945; they thought we were back in the year 1879—the year in which I was born—and in which, before the Married Women’s Property Act, all money belonged to the husband.

-If this successful bringing forward of the Family Allowances legislation, without major opposition once the payee question had been resolved, might be seen as betokening a degree of unanimity on the need to press ahead with across the board Beveridge-style social reform, could the same be said of the reaction to the White Paper on Employment Policy published and debated in 1944, and of the other Social Insurance White Paper proposals brought forward in the same year?
-If it could, it would lend weight to those who have claimed that the 1945-51 period saw a broad Conservative acceptance of Labour’s social reform intentions.
+If this successful advance of the Family Allowances legislation —which would not face major opposition, once the payee question was resolved—might be seen as reflecting a degree of unanimity on the need to press ahead with widescale Beveridge-style social reform, could the same be said of the reaction to the White Paper on Employment Policy published and debated in 1944, and of the other Social Insurance White Paper proposals brought forward in the same year?
+If it could, it would lend weight to those who have claimed that the 1945–51 period witnessed a broad Conservative acceptance of Labour’s intentions towards social reform.